tandronescu/tandronescu.github.io/_posts/2018-07-20-Electric-Longboard.md

 <br/><br/>
 ![Lipo Batteries](/images/batteries.jpg)

-Two sets of two battery packs were connected in series and their main and balance leads were both connected to a parallel charging board:
+Two sets of two battery packs were connected in series and their main/balance leads were both connected to a parallel charging board:
 <br/><br/>
 ![Parallel Board](/images/parallel_board.jpg)